charisseysabel/opinary-coding-challenge/README.md

 This creates 3 files in the `dist` directory:
 - `bundle.js` - The actual file where all the logic is stored.
 In a real world example, this file would probably come from a CDN.
-- `index.html` - an empty html file.
+- `index.html` - a basic html file.
 - `widget.js` - The embed script that needs to be added to `index.html` via `script` tags.
 This will "inject" `bundle.js` into the file.

 ## Summary